Distributed-Systems-aka-Uniwa/RMI/README.md

 rmiregistry
 ```
 ### 4. Run the Theater Server
-In a new terminal, start the TheaterServer:
+In a new terminal, start the Theater Server:
 ```
 java THServer
 ```